GaryAB/Solax-Power-Meter/Manual/Error Messages.md

 Meter7.5 in DCHP mode has not been able to find the inverter on your local WiFi.
 This error may only be temporary.
 The script will wait for 5 minutes then try again.
 If the message becomes permanent, check that you are connected to the right WiFi network.
 Check that the router's DCHP range has been entered correctly.

 Note: I have noticed that the inverter goes off-line occasionally, perhaps when it is accessing the Cloud.
-In this case, this message may appear but it will reconnect at the next attempt.
+In this case, this message may appear but it will usually reconnect at the next attempt.

 >Wrong type of inverter